Cancun Wedding Planning

-Cancun, often referred to as the resort capital of Mexico, offers white sand beaches, pristine turquoise waters, and many attractions, such as the MUSA (Underwater Museum of Art), and the nearby popular archaeological sites of Tulum, Chichen Itza and Cobá.
+Cancun is a popular wedding destination, often referred to as the resort capital of Mexico.
+This Mexican hotspot offers white sand beaches, pristine turquoise waters, and popular attractions like the MUSA (Underwater Museum of Art) and the nearby popular archaeological sites of Tulum, Chichen Itza and Cobá.

-Cancun and the neighboring treasures of Holbox, Isla Mujeres, Cozumel, Isla Contoy, and the small, fisherman village of Puerto Morelos each year welcome over 3 million visitors.
+Cancun and the neighboring treasures of Holbox, Isla Mujeres, Cozumel, Isla Contoy, and the small fishing village of Puerto Morelos welcome over 3 million visitors each year.

-In the state of Quintana Roo almost everything focuses on water activities, including jet skiing, snorkeling and scuba diving.
+In the state of Quintana Roo you’ll find opportunities to participate in water activities like jet skiing, snorkelling and scuba diving.

 Holbox (Isla Holbox)

-If you want to escape the hustle of Cancun, visit the sandy streets of Holbox.
-With its lack of cars and colorful Caribbean houses, it is peaceful, and during the summer months you can swim alongside whale sharks.
+If your wedding party wants to escape the hustle of Cancun, visit the sandy streets of Holbox.
+With a lack of cars and colorful Caribbean houses, it is peaceful, and during the summer you can swim alongside whale sharks.
 Isla Holbox is also a haven for birdwatchers, with over 150 bird species, including flamingos and pelicans.

 MUSA (Underwater Museum of Art)